cryptowen/sui-move-security-guide/src/intro.md

 Sui Move Security Guide is free and open source.
 If you have any suggestions or corrections, please submit a pull request or open an issue.

 ## License
-This book is released under the .
+This book is released under the `CC-BY-4.0 license`.